 One commenter suggested a taste test.
 At the time, it seemed like the only logical thing to do.
 By the end, I ended up regretting it, but also learned a few things along the way.

 I searched the frozen food section of three major grocery store chains (Albertsons, Ralph's, and Grocery Outlet) to gather as many different brands as possible.
 The seven different frozen burgers I discovered can be divided into two camps: full-sized burgers and mini-burgers.
 The only other major difference was whether or not they had cheese (the Banquet and Ballpark burgers were the only cheese-free burgers).
 Here are all of the brands I tried.
+Prices reflect what we paid at the time of testing.
 Weight measures include buns, cheese, and toppings (when applicable):

 - Fast Bites Cheeseburger ($1.50 for one 4.9-ounce cheeseburger)

 - Kroger One Minute Cheeseburger ($1.99 for one 4.6-ounce cheeseburger)

 Mini Burgers and Sliders